 - What are bad habits and beliefs that keep me getting stuck in the same patterns?

-The easiest way to find answers to this question is to use a second key principle of behavioural design thinking: look for past behaviour for cues.
+The easiest way to find answers to this question is to use a second key principle of behavioural design thinking: look at past behaviour for cues.

 Step 2: Past behaviour never lies: look at past behaviour for cues.